 The last five variables in Table 2 compare the racial composition of students.
 For three racial groups (whites, Hispanics, and Asians) students are less likely to enroll in charter schools.
 In contrast, black students are more likely to enroll in charter schools.
 To some extent, this reflects the degree to which minorities are concentrated in New York's 16 urban school districts.
-However, not all minority groups in these districts have a similar propensity to enroll in charter school charter school enrollment.
+However, not all minority groups in these districts have a similar propensity to enroll in charter schools.
+Table 2 identifies a contrast between black and Hispanic students with respect to charter school enrollment.
 Both groups make up relatively equal proportions of school districts with charter schools, but blacks are more likely to enroll in charter schools.